xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 VLAN Tag Stripping
 ==================

 In addition to standard MAC VLAN awareness of received packets when calculating payload length, the RT MAC also includes a feature to optionally strip VLAN tags.
-This is done inside the MAC so that the application can just treat the incoming packet as a standard Ethernet frame.
+If the VLAN tag (0x8100) is seen the header length is automatically extended by 4 octets to support the Tag Protocol Identifier (TPID) and Tag Control Information (TCI).
+This is done inside the MAC so that the application can directly utilise the incoming packet payload.
 VLAN stripping is dynamically controllable on a per-client basis.

 |newpage|